UCLComputerScience/pgta/hr.md

 team once the marking is complete.
 The Staffing team will verify with the Teaching & Learning team to ensure the marks have been received before making payment.

-### Changes to FTE
+### Changes to PGTA contract hours

+You should avoid changing PGTAs' hours once they have been allocated.

 #### Decreases in FTE

-You should avoid changing PGTAs' hours once they have been allocated.
 If a PGTA has their hours' allocation reduced the staffing team must be informed immediately, so they can make the necessary changes to the contract and avoid the PGTA being overpaid.

 #### Increases in FTE